gragusa/advmetrics/index.md

 1. a midterm exam (on **April, 9th**), and
 2. a comprehensive final exam (on the first appello)

-**On the date of the appello right after the end of lectures,** the course grade is the maximum netween
+**On the date of the appello right after the end of lectures,** the course grade is the maximum between

 1. the weighted average of the miterm's grade (30%), final's grade (40%) and the grades on the homework assignments (30%)

-2. the weighted average of the miterm's grade (30%), final's grade (70%)
+2. the weighted average of the miterm's grade (30%) and the comprehensive final's grade (70%)

-3. the grade on the comprehensive exam
+3. the comprehensive final's grade

-However:
+\note{

-- Only students with a grade of at least 18/30 on all homework assignments handed out before April 9th are allowed to take the midterm exam.
+- Only students with a grade of at least 18/30 on all homework assignments handed out before April 9th are allowed to take the midterm exam
 - The grade on each assignment, the midterm, and the final must be at least 18/30 to be considered in the averages
 - **This option is only available on the first appello.
-On subsequent appelli**, the course grade is simply the grade on the comprehensive final exam.
+On subsequent appelli**, the course grade is simply the grade on the comprehensive final exam
+}

+\warn{
 Students will not be allowed to take the exam on two consecutive dates.
+}